 Are all links affiliate links?

-Not all links are, at least on my site.
-Some products I use aren’t on the Reward Style platform, but I still share them here if I like them.
+Not all links are, at least on my site or social media accounts.
+Some products I use aren’t on the LTK platform, but I still share them here if I like them.
 You can tell if you clicked an affiliate link if you look at the URL bar when you click a link.
 If it goes directly to a retailer, it wasn’t an affiliate link.
-If you see the link go through a link before going to the website is an affiliate link (it will look something like this in the URL – RSTYLE.ME or BIT.LY).
+If you see the link go through a link before going to the website, it’s an affiliate link (it will look something like this in the URL – RSTYLE.ME or BIT.LY).
 If you click images in widgets like the one below, the links are affiliate links.